Normative Connectomes

 Since 2014, we worked on estimating “average wiring diagrams” of the human brain.
 Based on diffusion-weighted or resting-state functional MRI data of large cohorts of subjects/patients, this line of work focused on running whole-brain tractography or functional connectivity analyses, warping individual connectomes into standard space and then averaging the results across the group of subjects.

 In 2014, we published a first article under the lead of Felix Blankenburg describing the effort of a first structural-functional MNI connectome.
 There is a small additional article associated with the data release of this first connectome.
-2016, we replicated results based on a much larger cohort of healthy subjects and validated the use of such normative connectomes by replicating multiple connectomic studies directly within template space and based on the group connectome only.
+In 2016, we replicated results based on a much larger cohort of healthy subjects and validated the use of such normative connectomes by replicating multiple connectomic studies directly within template space and based on the group connectome only.

 In 2017, a first article under the lead of Andrea A Kühn made use of such normative connectomes by combining connectivity measures with electrophysiological recordings of the subcortex.
 This novel connectome in use here was based on high-quality multishell diffusion data acquired within the human connectome project (Setsompop 2013).